Jmmullins789/Jmmullins789/README.md

 - Developed a system to track and visualize supply chain data with PostgreSQL, soon to be hosted on Azure.
 - Predictive modeling efforts are underway to improve inventory forecasting accuracy.

----

-Feel free to customize the README further to highlight specific projects or skills.
-Including links to repositories or demo videos would be beneficial for showcasing your work.